revaturelabs/interviewquestions/Python/Python-Datatypes/String.md

 <details><summary> <b>Show Answer</b> </summary>

-> In Python, you can concatenate two strings  by simply using the `+` operator between them.
-You can use the + operator to `concatenate` three or more strings.
+> In Python, you can concatenate two strings by simply using the `+` operator in between them.
+You can use the + operator to `concatenate` three or more strings as well.

 **Example**: